-Direct connect is another configuration option for ArcSDE and all the ArcSDE concepts and prerequisites also apply to direct connect.
-The main difference between the ArcSDE application server and direct connect is where the ArcSDE processing takes place.
-This purpose of this appendix is to provide administrators information on how to setup and configure direct connect configurations for the database as well as client machines.
-If using the application server exclusively, you do not need this appendix.
+Direct connect is another configuration option for ArcSDE, and all the ArcSDE concepts and prerequisites also apply to direct connect.
+The main difference between using the ArcSDE application server and direct connect is where the ArcSDE processing takes place.
+This appendix is intended to provide administrators with information on how to set up and configure direct connect for the database as well as client machines.
+If you use the application server exclusively, you do not need this appendix.